wikitongues/DEPRECATED-wikitongues-website/README.md

 - [ ] progress bar for submission form
 - [ ] add pagination -- or lazy load? -- to volunteers scroll
 - [ ] automate volunteer activity tracking
+- [ ] separate donors from other members with their own unique post type

 # [HTML5 Blank]